TWiStErRob/net.twisterrob.ghlint/modules/ghlint-docs/src/main/resources/cli.md

 ## Execution

-Regardless of where you downloaded the JAR file, you can run it from the command line.
+Regardless of where you downloaded the `.jar` file, you can run it from the command line.

+### Cross-platform

-The JAR file can be run with Java on all operating systems:
+The `.jar` file can be run with Java on all operating systems:

 ```shell
 java -jar ghlint.jar
 ```

+### Mac, Linux, Unix

-On Unix systems (Linux, Mac), you can make the JAR executable and run it directly:
+On Unix systems (Linux, Mac), you can make the `.jar` executable and run it directly:

 ```shell
 mv ghlint.jar ghlint